arjunlimat/EbayAlert/README.md

 It builds the image using the Dockerfile in the current context.
 Maps port 8080 of the container to port 8080 of the host machine.
 Executes the command python manage.py runserver 0.0.0.0:8080 to start the Django development server.
+Below both schedulers are depends upon django serivice, so it necessary to start django first.

 scheduler1 service:
 It also builds the image using the same Dockerfile in the current context.
 Executes the command sh -c "sleep 20 && python Alerts/scheduler.py" to wait for 20 seconds and then run the scheduler.py script inside the container.
+This scheduler will fetch data from Alerts table and send mail using Mail Gun service.
+I was using Mail Gun sandbox service to send mail .
+Please create Mail Gun sandbox account and add your mail id and verified participants.
+Then use the add your mail id into above alerts.

 scheduler2 service:
 It also builds the image using the same Dockerfile in the current context.